Urban Analysis & Spatial Science

 “A true regional scientist is concerned with acquiring knowledge.
 First, he wants to satisfy his curiosity and eagerness to understand phenomena; second, he wants to attack social problems.
 Hence, although he may want to study the city and region abstractly and as an intellectual pursuit, he should also seek to attain knowledge that leads to wiser policies helping to mitigate urban and regional problems.
 It necessarily follows that before a scholar or practitioner can do anything about a pressing social problem, he should know at least something about his subject matter.”

-My familiarity with this history and experience developing methods for evaluating Fair Housing programs gives me a particular view on the use and abuse of urban analytics, and the relationship between theory, methods, and policy.
-Toward that end, while there are good books on urban economics (Arnott & McMillen, 2006; Brueckner, 2011; Mills & Hamilton, 1994), housing policy (Clark, 2021; Green & Malpezzi, 2003; Myers, 1990), segregation (Musterd, 2020; Schelling, 1978), analytical sociology (Hedström, 2011) spatial analysis (Rey et al., 2023), spatial statistics (Rogerson, 2021) regional science (Henderson & Thisse, 2008) or Python programming (Downey, 2016) there are none that try to weave these themes together.
+Familiarity with this history and experience developing methods for evaluating Fair Housing programs gives me a particular view on the use and abuse of urban analytics, and the relationship between theory, methods, and policy.
+Toward that end, while there are good books on urban economics (Arnott & McMillen, 2006; Brueckner, 2011; Mills & Hamilton, 1994), housing policy (Clark, 2021; Green & Malpezzi, 2003; Myers, 1990), segregation (Musterd, 2020; Schelling, 1978), analytical sociology (Hedström, 2011) spatial analysis (Rey et al., 2023), spatial statistics (Rogerson, 2021) regional science (Henderson & Thisse, 2008) economic geography (Muller et al., 1998) or Python programming (Downey, 2016) there are none that try to weave these themes together.
 I’m going to give that a shot here.
-The style I’m shooting for is Think Stats (Downey, 2014) meets Lectures in Urban Economics14 (Brueckner, 2011), which means technical but accessible, and expressed using more computation and demonstration than math (though equations are presented frequently to help formalize and define each model and its assumptions).
+The style I’m shooting for is Think Stats (Downey, 2014) meets Lectures in Urban Economics17 (Brueckner, 2011), which means technical but accessible, and expressed using more computation and demonstration than math (though equations are presented frequently to help formalize and define each model and its assumptions).

 Data, Measurements, and Models